GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 2. **[`"mimes"`][nodejs/modules#160]** proposes a `"mimes": { … }` block which defines fine-grained mappings for any extension.

-The data shows that `import` statements of CommonJS `.js` files appear to be far less popular compared to imports of ESM `.js` files, which are 19 times more common.
+The research findings show that `import` statements of CommonJS `.js` files appear to be far less popular compared to imports of ESM `.js` files, which are 19 times more common.
 From this, we can make an assumption that users in general may be more inclined to “intuitively” prefer `import` statements of `.js` files to be used to import from ESM sources over CommonJS ones.
 However, it is also the position of the authors that the `.mjs` file extension should retain its current connotation to be by default always treated as an ESM source, unless otherwise reconfigured.

 ## Proposal